• Home

 Have you ever wondered how Google and Facebook show ads on FB based on your interests?
 You have already bought Lenovo ThinkPad laptop for which you were researching on the web but you are still receiving advertisements about the same product.
 The good thing is that Facebook allows you to control the way advertisement networks use your privacy data.

-On the PC, you can find the ad settings under the Facebook settings>Ads.
+On the PC, you can find the ad settings under Facebook settings>Ads.
 Let’s have a look at all the setting options on this page.

 Your interests